alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 removal if there is no active progress being made on the feature.
 For example if this RFC is approved **the `lightbeam` feature of Wasmtime would be removed**.

-> **Note**: This RFC proposes removing `lightbeam` purely because it is not
+> **Note**: This RFC proposes removing `lightbeam` because it isn't actively
-> production quality (it is disabled by default at compile time) and has not
+> maintained, and as a result hasn't been compiling successfully for quite
-> been maintained for quite some time.
-The Wasmtime project is still interested
+> some time.
+The Wasmtime project is still interested in the addition of a
-> in pursuing alternative backends (e.g. baseline compilers), although this is
-> not being actively pursued by anyone at this time.
+> baseline compiler, but the addition of one would be proposed in an RFC and
+> undergo careful evaluation to ensure the design aligns with Wasmtime's
+> goals and requirements, and the compiler has a solid maintenance story.

 ## Release Process and Cadence

 Wasmtime intends to follow in the footsteps of many other projects on the matter of release cadence with a frequent and predictable release cycle. **This RFC proposes releasing Wasmtime on Tuesday every 4 weeks**.
+The precise date of each release may be adjusted to avoid coinciding with public holidays, though, which could result in some releases being a slightly different width apart.

 The goal is to publish work and improvements in Wasmtime on a relatively rapid schedule to ensure that the latest-and-greatest is available for usage.
 This is